(This is a sequel to the article “An analysis of the evidence used to show that the Governing Body is “the faithful and discreet slave”)

 God has graciously provided, however, a means of communication among the remnant.
 For years he has used The Watch Tower as such a means of communication, and its columns are constantly used in an effort to give forth the truth to the remnant.
 It is not man’s truth, but it is God’s truth; and therefore the channel of instrument is God’s, and not man’s.

 We note that the means of communication was said to be The Watch Tower magazine, and so the focus was not on any particular humans but on God.
-The Watchtower of 1 June 1943, page 166:
+The Watchtower of June 1, 1943, page 166, says:

 The food that the Lord’s “sheep” feed upon and that their feeders must serve to them is the spiritual food provided by the Life-giver, Jehovah.
 He gives it through his Good Shepherd, Christ Jesus.
 Jehovah himself is the great “Shepherd and Bishop of our souls”.
 He sees to it that it is the right food, in due season, and that it is served through his approved visible organization.
 The spiritual food served up during the past sixty years and published in many languages in hundreds of millions of pieces of literature proves that the Society of Jehovah’s consecrated people, as represented by the Watchtower Bible and Tract Society, is God’s approved visible organization.
 While there are many so-called “Bible societies”, yet the Watchtower Society is the only one that has faithfully devoted itself, not to publish religious traditions and errors, but to printing and distributing the true-to-fact and harmonious explanations of the Bible as God’s infallible Word.